 Selbyville is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
 With a population of 2,540 people and three constituent neighborhoods, Selbyville is the 22nd largest community in Delaware.
 Selbyville has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Selbyville, where the median household income is $61,500.00.

 Unlike some towns, Selbyville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Selbyville are a mix of both white- and blue-collar jobs.
 Overall, Selbyville is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Selbyville who work in management occupations (16.85%), healthcare (12.38%), and sales jobs (10.53%).

-Selbyville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Selbyville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Selbyville in 2018 was $29,443, which is middle income relative to Delaware, and upper middle income relative to the rest of the US.
 This equates to an annual income of $117,772 for a family of four.
 However, Selbyville contains both very wealthy and poor people as well.